jklarson/volttron/docs/source/core_services/drivers/driver_configuration/gpio_driver.rst

 GPIO Driver
 ===========

-The GPIO driver is an implementation of a VOLTTRON driver frame work Interface.
+The GPIO driver is an implementation of a VOLTTRON driver framework Interface.
 An instance of a VOLTTRON Interface serves as an interface between the VOLTTRON Master Driver agent and some device.
 In the case of the GPIO driver, the interface is responsible for providing a way for the master driver to communicate with and control GPIO devices.
 The current implementation uses the gpiozero library to communicate with GPIO devices connected to a Raspberry Pi.
 The GPIO